Data quality dimensions for fair AI: Extending Data Dimensions for Fair AI

 Now $ p_{\mathcal{T}}[(\tilde{y}=i)_{t_{n}}\mid(y*=j)_{t_{n-m}}] $ can be written as $ p_{\mathcal{T}}[(\tilde{y}=i)_{t_{n+m}}\mid(y*=j)_{t_{n}}] $.
 Thus, at a time $ t_{n} $ we have $ p_{t_{n}}(y*=j) = 1 - p(\tilde{y}=i)_{t_{n}}) $.
 At a subsequent time $ t_{n+m} $ we have $ p_{t_{n+m}}(y*=j) = 1 - p(\tilde{y}=i)_{t_{n+m}}$.
 Equation \ref{toyexample} can be computed with respect to time as

 This value represents the (highest) probability that a given label is wrong at a given time, provided it was correct at some previous time.
-Indirectly, this also expresses the probability that the labelling set is applied to a dataset containing a point for which the labelling becomes inconsistent over time.
+Indirectly, this also expresses the probability that the labeling set is applied to a dataset containing a point for which the labeling becomes inconsistent over time.